 The Team Model envisions a business development function where the individual fee-earning professional is just one member of a team that includes diverse skill sets and roles.
 The professional’s primary goal is not to develop individual relationships, but rather to showcase the firm’s full range of expertise to solve clients’ problems—including emerging issues that might affect clients in the future.

 Why expertise rather than relationships?
 The answer is simple.
-Expertise is the number one deciding factor in the final selection of a firm.
-While many clients certainly value good relationships, they value solving their critical business problems even more.
-Loyalty is down, even as satisfaction remains high and value received and relevance of services are up.
+Expertise is the number two deciding factor in the final selection of a firm.
+While many clients certainly value good relationships, they also value solving their critical business problems.
+And as we mentioned earlier, it’s very difficult for an individual to successfully deliver as a jack of all trades.

 Every team needs a leader, and in this model that role falls to marketing or business development.
 They assemble and manage the team, planning and coordinating multi-channel activities.
 Members of the team may come from a marketing or business development background, or they may be fee-earners themselves.
 Importantly, roles within the team are based on skill sets and interest, not titles.